 A huge part of the complaints I hear is about colour.
 Pigments can oxidise, leaving you with eyeliner tattoo fading to blue or green.
 This happens when old carbon-based inks or poor pigment mixes are used.

-At Cosmetic Tattoo Studio Brisbane, we use stable pigments to reduce this risk, but older tattoos done elsewhere often walk in needing a lightening or full eyeliner tattoo removal option.
+At Cosmetic Tattoo Studio Brisbane, we use stable pigments to reduce this risk, but older tattoos done elsewhere often walk in needing a lightening or saline eyeliner tattoo removal

 That first week?
 Expect your liner to look bold.
 But when it’s still jet black and heavy months later, you’ve got a case of eyeliner tattoo too dark.